yjxiong/temporal-segment-networks/README.md

 ## News & Updates

 Sep 14, 2016 - We fixed a legacy [bug][bug] in Caffe.
-Some paramters in TSN training are affected.
+Some parameters in TSN training are affected.
 You are advised to update to the latest version.

 ##[FAQ][faq]